CA-CST-SII/Software-Standards/Object Definition and Naming Standard.md

   - Written in active voice, where possible.

 - The description MUST NOT include an example.
 Examples of an _Attribute's_ domain values MAY be written as a separate business rule.

+## 3.2        Naming Attributes

+Legacy systems in use in the Department are _not_ required to change existing attribute names to adhere to this standard.
+Those attributes will be mapped to standard data element names where possible.

+The following general standards apply in creating an _Attribute Business Name_:

+- The name MUST be UPPERCASE
+- The name MUST be composed of the characters A-Z, 0-9
+- The name MUST be fully spelled out
+- The name MUST be 120 characters or less in length
+- Nouns SHOULD be singular except where the plural form is commonly used
+- Verbs MUST NOT be used
+- Possessive nouns and proper nouns MUST NOT be used in the name
+- Underscore MUST NOT be used in names

+### 3.2.1 Attribute Name Format

+_Attribute Names_ MUST use the format:

+   &lt;prime  term>  (space)  [&lt;modifier(s)>  (space)]   &lt;class  word>
+   e.g..: Building  Identification Number

+_In ISO/IEC 11179 terminology:_

+   &lt;object class term> (space) [ &lt;qualifier term> (space)]  &lt;property term> (space)  &lt;representation term>

 ### 3.2.2       Class Words/Representation Terms